What is CBN and How Does It Differ from CBD?

 The UNODC also discovered that THC degradation happens most during the first two years of improper cannabis storage, which established a link between THC’s conversion into the CBN and cannabis vulnerability.

-Straightforwardly, and as mentioned earlier, THC turns into CBN as time progresses – meaning that the longer cannabis ages, the more CBN content it contains.
+As this article mentions earlier, THC turns into CBN as time progresses – meaning that the longer cannabis ages, the more CBN content it contains.
 It’s a strong indication that if hemp material tests are high in CBN, then it is significantly older.

 What Are Terpenes?